 If your dog or cat is being referred to us by your veterinary surgeon, you can rest assured that we will provide the best care possible, whatever the problem may be.

-As well as offering continuing education to other members of our profession, our vets regularly attend scientific meetings in order to keep up-to-date in their specific fields of expertise.
+As well as offering continuing continuing education to other members of the profession, our Specialist vets regularly attend scientific meetings in order to keep up-to-date in their specific fields of expertise.

 What you need to bring with you